rainergo/UASFRA-MS-KnowledgeGraph/README.md

-# UASFRA-MS-PROJDIGI
+# UASFRA-MS-KnowledgeGraph
 ### I. Overview
-UASFRA-MS-PROJDIGI is a data science project and part of the requirements for the Master program (M.Sc.) in Computer Science at the [Frankfurt University of Applied Sciences](https://www.frankfurt-university.de/en/studies/master-programs/general-computer-science-msc/for-prospective-students/).
+UASFRA-MS-KnowledgeGraph is a data science project and part of the requirements for the Master program (M.Sc.) in Computer Science at the [Frankfurt University of Applied Sciences](https://www.frankfurt-university.de/en/studies/master-programs/general-computer-science-msc/for-prospective-students/).

 The project's goal is to create a [NEO4J Knowledge Graph](https://neo4j.com/) ("KG") populated with [ESG](https://de.wikipedia.org/wiki/Environmental,_Social_and_Governance) data required to be reported by companies due to the [European Sustainability Reporting Standards (ESRS)](https://www.efrag.org/lab6?AspxAutoDetectCookieSupport=1) legislation.

 The programs presented in here are able to create and query such a NEO4J Knowledge Graph using Python.

-The documentation and presentation to this project are avaialable [here](https://github.com/rainergo/UASFRA-MS-PROJDIGI/blob/rainer/project/documentation/Documentation.pdf?raw=true) and [here](https://github.com/rainergo/UASFRA-MS-PROJDIGI/blob/rainer/project/ProjectPresentation.pdf?raw=true).
+The documentation and presentation to this project are avaialable [here](https://github.com/rainergo/UASFRA-MS-KnowledgeGraph/blob/rainer/project/documentation/Documentation.pdf?raw=true) and [here](https://github.com/rainergo/UASFRA-MS-KnowledgeGraph/blob/rainer/project/ProjectPresentation.pdf?raw=true).

 There are additional READ.md-files concerning the respective sections:
 > - [Research](./research/README-research.md)